Import substitution to duty hikes: India plans to hit China hard on economic front

 The move also comes in the wake of the violent skirmish that took place in the Galwan Valley in which 20 soldiers were martyred.

 New Delhi is also thinking of an import hike on 100 major imports from China.
-On Tuesday, the Department of Telecommunications had told BSNL not to use China based firms' equipments in its network.
+On Tuesday, the Department of Telecommunications had told BSNL not to use China-based firms' equipment in its network.
 The Railways on Thursday cancelled a China firm's contract.

 On the cancellation, the Railways said that this was because of the inability of the company to complete the project.
 However, it came close on the heels of the Galwan Valley clash.